AlexChung1995/RecursiveRepository/README.md

         - i set my Authorization Callback URL to http://recursive-repo.appspot.com/callback

-6.)
+### 6.)
 Put client ID and client Secret into a secrets file

 - Once you have registered a new app with Github, you will be given a client ID and client Secret credentials
-- in the RecursiveRepo project directory that you cloned earlier, in /self_replicating create a text file called secrets.ini
+- in the RecursiveRepository project directory that you cloned earlier, in /self_replicating create a text file called secrets.ini

 - secrets.ini should look like

     [GITHUB]
-    client_ID = <the client ID provided by GitHub> client_Secret = <the client secret provided by GitHub>
+    client_ID = \<the client ID provided by GitHub\>
+    client_Secret = \<the client secret provided by GitHub\>

 - i have included an example .ini file called example.ini, you may change the values within and rename it to "secrets.ini"

-7.)
+### 7.)
 Deploy on Google cloud

-- go to your terminal and navigate to your RecursiveRepo/self_replicating directory
+- go to your terminal and navigate to your RecursiveRepository/self_replicating directory
 - write "gcloud app deploy"
 - the web app will now be available at http://YOUR_PROJECT_ID.appspot.com